Do you notice standing water in your yard after a rainstorm? If yes, then it’s possible that you have a clogged kerb.

 Use a Blow Bag to Clear the Clogged Kerb

 A blow bag is an inflatable bladder that you can attach to the end of your garden hose.
-Attach the blow bag to the end of the hose and insert it into the pipe.
-Then, you can push the bag as far into the pipe as you can but don’t force it.
+First, attach the blow bag to the end of the hose and insert it into the pipe.
+Then, you can push the bag as far into the pipe as you can, but don’t force it.

 Once you turn on the water, the blow bag fills up, and water bursts out.
 This creates a hydro jet-like water pressure, forcing the clog out the other end.